hartenthaler/hh_extended_family/readme.md

 You can help translate this module.
 The translation strings are stored as gettext files in `resources/lang/*.po`.

 The German translation in `resources/lang/de.po` is usually the most complete version and can be used as the reference for new translations.
+But there is an prepared default.pot file if you like to start translating from scratch.

 Updated translations can be contributed by pull request or by e-mail.
 They will be included in a future release of the module.